 - Income should be earned from produce which is got by cultivating the land

-- Income can be from a land which is only used for agricultural purposes
+- Income can be from land which is only used for agricultural purposes

-- Income can be earned from a land which is not under the ownership of assessee’s
+- Income can be earned from land which is not under the ownership of assessee’s

 Agriculture income is exempt under section 10(1) of the Income-tax Act.

-However it is included for tax rate purpose in computing the total Income-tax liability if following two conditions are cumulatively satisfied:
+However, it is included for tax rate purposes in computing the total Income-tax liability if the following two conditions are cumulatively satisfied:

 - Net agricultural income is more than INR 5,000/-

-- Total income, excluding net agricultural income is more than basic exempt slab limit
+- Total income, excluding net agricultural income, is more than the basic exempt slab limit